davidson16807/sweet-tensors/README.md

 # sweet-tensors
 ##Tensor index notation in javascript using sweet.js

-This sweet.js macro allows you to write javascript for loops through the power and simplicity of the [tensor index notation](https://en.wikipedia.org/wiki/Ricci_calculus).
+This sweet.js macro allows you to write javascript for loops using the power and simplicity of the [index notation](https://en.wikipedia.org/wiki/Ricci_calculus) used in tensor calculus.

 ###What is Index notation?